chrisbroski/wireframe/README.md

 ###Rule #2 - Comic Sans

-No other font face says "I am totally messing around here and would never seriously think this is a final product" like your friend Comic Sans.
+No other font face says "*I am totally messing around here and would never seriously think this is a final product*" like your friend Comic Sans.